Waddell "A" Truss Bridge: Reception

 Although Waddell began a private engineering consulting firm in 1887, it would not be until 1893 that he was given a chance to put his ideas to the test.
 In April of that year he was contracted by the General Manager of the Kansas City, Pittsburg and Gulf Railroad to "design some bridges."
 After the initial plans of Waddell's 100 ft (30.5 m) span were reviewed by the railroad, Waddell quickly secured an initial order for construction of four examples.
 The design was also frequently built along the St. Louis Southwestern Railway and Nippon Railway.
 The bridge eventually fell out of favor after the turn of the century due advances in portable pneumatic riveting processes, as well as increased utilization of the Pratt truss style design.

 Examples

 Only two known examples of Waddell's "A" truss still exist.
 Due to the design's significance with respect to both the progress of American civil engineering and the legacy of J.A.L.
 Waddell, each has been designated a National Historic Place for more than three decades.

 Linn Branch Creek Bridge

 Built near Trimble, Missouri in 1898, this bridge originally carried the Quincy, Omaha, and Kansas City Railroad before its abandonment in 1939.
 It later served as a state highway before being surveyed, disassembled, and stored by the United States Army Corps of Engineers due to the construction of Smithville Lake on its original site.
-It was restored in 1987 and relocated to Parkville, Missouri, where it serves as a functional historical monument in a local park.
+It was restored in 1987 and relocated to Parkville, Missouri, where it serves as a functional historical monument in English Landing Park.